 - Patient education on medical home: The case manager explains to the patient the importance of having a medical home and the benefits of getting treated by a primary care doctor, such as ongoing preventive care, access to medications, and management of chronic diseases.
 Case managers follow a suggested script that program leaders update as needed.

 - Scheduling appointment through electronic application: Using scheduling software known as MyHealthDIRECT that shows available appointments at the county's four FQHCs and other safety-net clinics and standard referral criteria, the case manager schedules an appointment with a primary care doctor at a convenient time for the patient.
-If the patient has Medicaid or another type of insurance coverage and already has a doctor, the case manager helps set up a transition to the Medicaid HMO.
-If the patient is uninsured and/or does not have a primary care doctor, the case manager identifies a new doctor.
 The case manager gives the patient an appointment confirmation sheet, which includes the date, time, and location of the appointment and information about the safety-net clinic.

 - Transmission of information to health center: After the meeting ends, the case manager faxes a summary of the patient's medical record to the receiving safety-net clinic.

 - Reminder notice: Several days before the appointment, an intake coordinator at the clinic calls to welcome the patient to the clinic, remind him/her about the upcoming appointment, and review the educational information conveyed by the case manager.
 Patients who have Internet access or cell phones can also receive appointment reminders via e-mail or text message.

 - Follow-up on missed appointments: When patients miss the appointment, the intake coordinator calls to schedule a new appointment and again review the educational information related to a medical home.